A new recycling station that makes it easier to recycle while out and about has been installed at Maclean Park in Paraparaumu for a 12-month trial.

-The success of the trial will depend mainly on the station being correctly used.
+The success of the trial will depend mainly on the station being correctly used, discover this page and find the right way to recycle cups.
 The bins can take glass bottles and jars, clean plastic bottles and containers, tins, cans, and paper and cardboard items for recycling.

 Recyclables must be clean